 “The Besthoff Sculpture Garden expansion celebrates NOMA’s primary mission of sharing significant art and artists with the broadest possible public.
 It also incorporates contemporary, innovative approaches for a healthy and sustainable environment into a compelling experience of art,” said Susan Taylor, Montine McDaniel Freeman Director.
 “We look forward to sharing with our public new work by some of the most interesting and important artists working today.”

-The Besthoff Sculpture Garden expansion will offer a lush, green space that will allow NOMA to celebrate art, and broaden the museum’s opportunities to engage with the community in an inviting and environmentally sustainable way.
-The new garden will showcase contemporary sculpture that has inspired our landscape architects to engage with the work and emphasize the relationship between landscape and art.
-A sculpture pavilion will be located in the expanded garden, offering exhibition space for indoor sculpture and other works in NOMA’s collection that complement the garden’s installations.
+The Besthoff Sculpture Garden expansion offers a lush, green space that allows NOMA to celebrate art, and broaden the museum’s opportunities to engage with the community in an inviting and environmentally sustainable way.
+The new garden showcases contemporary sculpture that has inspired our landscape architects to engage with the work and emphasize the relationship between landscape and art.
+A sculpture pavilion offers exhibition space for indoor sculpture and other works in NOMA’s collection that complement the garden’s installations.

 “It has been a collector’s dream, putting together the sculptures that will populate the sculpture garden expansion,” said Walda Besthoff, patron of the Sydney and Walda Besthoff Sculpture Garden.
 “Many outdoor collections grow over time, and do not always have the forcefulness or unity of a carefully designed entity within a specifically designed landscape.
 Sydney and I have had the rare privilege of formulating a plan in collaboration with the New Orleans Museum of Art.”

-Like the existing garden, the Sydney and Walda Besthoff Sculpture Garden expansion will be free and open to the public, seven days a week.
+Like the existing garden, the Sydney and Walda Besthoff Sculpture Garden expansion is free and open to the public, seven days a week.